Brightline: Boca Raton

 The Boca Raton station is located next to the Boca Raton Public Library.
 The station is 22000 sqft on a 1.8-acre site across from Mizner Park.
 The station has access to a 455-space parking garage that will also provide dedicated free parking for library patrons.

 West Palm Beach

-The West Palm Beach station is located between Datura and Evernia Streets and to the west of Quadrille.
+The West Palm Beach station is located between Datura and Evernia Streets and to the west of South Quadrille Blvd.
 The two-acre station site has a 60000 sqft station and platform that connect with the neighborhood's existing vehicular, trolley and pedestrian networks and establish links to the Tri-Rail, Palm Tran Downtown Trolley and Amtrak West Palm Beach station.